Thank you for considering the ONMM Residency at Maine-Dartmouth!

 Our program offers excellent inpatient and outpatient clinical experiences.
 Our own NMM hospital-based consultative service covers pediatrics, obstetrics, medicine, and surgery.
 Residents also rotate longitudinally at Maine Medical Center for an additional inpatient ONMM consultative experience that affords exceptional exposure to a broad diversity of patients and medical conditions.
-The Maine-Dartmouth Collaborative Care Center (MDCCC), our core outpatient experience, is housed in a comprehensive regional outpatient center and accepts community-based referrals for treatment of acute and chronic pain and other neuromusculoskeletal conditions appropriate for osteopathic manipulative treatment.
+The Maine-Dartmouth Collaborative Care Center (MDCCC), our core outpatient experience, accepts community-based referrals for treatment of acute and chronic pain and other neuromusculoskeletal conditions appropriate for osteopathic manipulative treatment.
 ONMM residents have access to all the family medicine conferences including a weekly hospital Grand Rounds; all of the organization’s sites are connected by video-teleconferencing equipment for ease of conference attendance.
 Our robust didactic schedule includes monthly didactics and gross anatomy review with renowned neuroanatomist Dr. Frank Willard, biannual day-long educational sessions through our OPTI, and weekly group ONMM didactics.
 ONMM residents also have opportunities to teach and precept osteopathic family medicine residents and medical students.

 Our ONMM residents have access to the Arizona Center for Integrative Medicine’s innovative web-based Integrative Medicine in Residency program.
 Exposure to herbal medicine and ongoing collaboration with functional medicine and behavioral health colleagues are unique features of our program.

 Our faculty of family medicine and NMM/OMM–boarded physicians is augmented by family medicine colleagues at Maine-Dartmouth who practice osteopathic manipulative medicine and integrative medicine, as well as community-based ONMM specialists.
 ONMM residents have access to Maine-Dartmouth faculty with additional training in acupuncture, nutrition, and integrative medicine, as well as obstetrics, midwifery, sports medicine, and pediatrics.
 Specialists in radiology, PM&R, pain management, and rheumatology who are on staff at our teaching hospital serve as enthusiastic teachers and clinical supervisors during selective assignments.

 We recognize that trainees enter our program with different skills and goals, necessitating some adjustment of education in order to optimize the educational experience.
 We also recognize that adults learn best by doing, so our ONMM residents assume an active role in clinical care and progressive responsibility.
 Elective and selective opportunities are individually tailored to address areas for additional learning.

 Beautiful place to live and practice medicine